 The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia highly appreciates Chinese Government’s commitment to provide assistance in strengthening national infectious diseases center’s technical capacity.

-With great pleasure we would accept the Chinese Government’s support within the grant project “Strengthening technical capacity of infectious diseases control service in Georgia”, but unfortunately, due to existing challenges regarding the infrastructure of the Infectious Diseases, AIDS and Clinical Immunology Research Center (IDACIRC) we are not able to accommodate the proposed laboratory and medical equipment, such as MRI etc. in the existing devastated building of IDACIRC at this time.
+With great pleasure we would accept the Chinese Government’s support within the grant project “Strengthening technical capacity of infectious diseases control service in Georgia”, but unfortunately, due to existing challenges regarding the infrastructure of the Infectious Diseases, AIDS and Clinical Immunology Research Center (IDACIRC) we are not able to accommodate the proposed laboratory and medical equipment, such as MRI etc.

 Considering the current condition of IDACIRC, the Government of Georgia made the decision to construct a new building in order to ensure high quality service provision in modern health facility.
 The land for the building is already allocated and tender procurement procedure for construction and equipping is also in progress.
-Therefore, we would like to kindly ask you to consider the possibility of postponing implementation of the grant project till 2021.
+Therefore, we would like to kindly ask you to consider the possibility of postponing implementation of the grant project untill 2021.

-If such proposal would not be acceptable for the Chinese government, we kindly ask you to direct the grant aid for equipping multi-profile University Hospital in the village of Rukhi, Zugdidi, which is under the state ownership.
+If such proposal would not be acceptable for the Chinese government, we kindly ask you to direct the grant aid for equipping multi-profile University Hospital to the village of Rukhi, Zugdidi, which is under the state ownership.
 The entire construction area covers 30,000 square meters.
 220-bed university hospital consists of 7 blocks and different type of technical buildings.
-At the moment, the construction is completed in all 7 buildings, where will be available ultrasound, X-ray and wide range of laboratory and instrumental examination and full-service of radiation therapy.
+At the moment, the construction is completed in all 7 buildings, where ultrasound, X-ray and wide range of laboratory and instrumental examination and full-service of radiation therapy will be available.
 Sewage, water supply systems, outer perimeter paving and helicopter landing area is arranged.
 Classrooms and libraries for medical students and residents, sports facilities, parking, internal paths on the territory of the hospital are also arranged.
-Besides, 92-bed dormitory for the residents and the family members of patients is considered.
-The internal decorating works will be completed till the end of the year.
+Apart from the abovementioned,additional 92-bed dormitory for the residents and the family members of patientsincludedThe internal decorating works will be completed till the end of the year.

-This project is significant in a number of regards.
+This project is of great importance .
 After it becomes operational, the local population of Rukhi and the surrounding villages will not have to travel to Zugdidi for medical services.
 The hospital will also serve patients from other regions, including Autonomous Republic of Abkhazia.

 Considering the importance and necessity of equipping both health facilities, we kindly ask you to consider the possibility of implementing the grant project in one of the directions.
 We are looking forward to continue collaboration and further discussion within the grant project.